 On Wednesday, court officials told the news service that lawyers representing residents and businesses in and around Charleston, W.Va., had reached a settlement with Eastman Chemical Co. over its involvement in the January 2014 spill of a chemical used for cleaning coal.
 Terms of the settlement must be approved by a judge.

-The chemical, called methylcyclohexane methanol, or crude MCHM, caused nausea, eye infections and vomiting after it entered the water supply.
+The chemical, called methylcyclohexane methanol, or crude MCHM, caused nausea, vomiting and eye irritations that led to infections after it entered the water supply after it entered the water supply.
 The spill prompted the governor to declare a state of emergency for nine counties, and water was cut off to about 300,000 people for days.